rquillen730/SW577/README.md

 ![](https://github.com/rquillen730/SW577/blob/master/Drawing-Correlations-Between-Unemployment%2C-Per-Capita-Personal-Income%2C-Hospital-Availability%2C-and-Suicide-Rates-in-the-United-States_files/figure-gfm/unnamed-chunk-9-1.png)

-The correlation between unemployment and rate of suicide is weak and negative, as illustrated below.
+The correlation between unemployment and rate of suicide is weak and negative: -0.1309806.

--0.1309806

 # PCPI AND SUICIDE IN THE UNITED STATES - 2010